 Cirrus was canceled, and lawsuits were threatened.
 Only the fact that a system in the 1906 season had taken a similar path, as well as evidence showing that the storm had already begun to turn when seeding began, ended the litigation.

 This disaster set back the cause of seeding hurricanes for eleven years.
+(Thanks to Wikipedia for some textual background above).

 Project Cirrus Progress Report No. 5, 15 September 1948 [22 Pages, 10.76MB]